void-tech-um/react-workshop/docs/README.md

 // This will also print "Hello World!" after 1 second
 ```

-## React and React Native
+## React
-Note: The starter files we provided for this workshop already have some code written for you.
+Note: The starter files I provided for this workshop already have some code written for you.
 It is detailed with comments to help you understand what is going on.
-Take some time to look over all files and think about how it all works at a high level.
+Take some time to look over all files and think about how it all works at a higher level.

 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called "components".
 Components are the building blocks of a React application's UI.
 You can think of them as nodes in a tree structure.
 Where any parent component calls their child component(s).